Amid worsening air quality, Mexico City’s mayor pledges to lower emissions

 Air quality awareness in schools

-Mexico City’s Environment and Natural Resources Ministry (Sedema) has launched the Air Quality School Banners program to help children recognize the ozone season’s effects on their health and learn how to protect themselves from it.
+Mexico City’s Environment Ministry (Sedema) has launched the Air Quality School Banners program to help children recognize the ozone season’s effects on their health and learn how to protect themselves from it.

 During ozone season, ozone concentrations are at their highest levels due to the lack of wind, low humidity levels, and intense radiation.
 In Mexico City, this happens between February and June.